Belly Button After Laparoscopic Surgery | Healing, Care, Facts

 • Slight puckering or distortion of the navel shape due to scar tissue formation.

-• Tenderness or numbness, often temporary as nerves regenerate.
+• Tenderness or numbness, often temporary as nerves recover.

 The Healing Process: Timeline and Expectations